pattobrien/sidecar/docs/usage_guides/creating_a_rule.md

 # Creating a Lint or QuickAssist Rule <a name="rule-package-usage"></a>

+> Before creating a rule, it may be helpful to understand topics like AST, Elements, Types, etc. - which can be found in the [analyzer guides](analyzer_guides.md).

 Below is an example of a Lint rule which highlights any string or string variable referenced from a Text widget.

 ```dart